crytic/etheno/README.md

 <br />

-Etheno is a JSON RPC multiplexer, analysis tool wrapper, and test integration tool.
-It eliminates the complexity of setting up analysis tools on large, multi-contract projects, like [Manticore](https://github.com/trailofbits/manticore/).
+Etheno is the Ethereum testing swiss army knife.
+It's a JSON RPC multiplexer, analysis tool wrapper, and test integration tool.
+It eliminates the complexity of setting up analysis tools like [Manticore](https://github.com/trailofbits/manticore/) and [Echidna](https://github.com/trailofbits/echidna) on large, multi-contract projects.
 In particular, custom Manticore analysis scripts require less code, are simpler to write, and integrate with Truffle.

+If you are a smart contract developer, you should use Echidna to test your contracts.
+If you are an Ethereum client developer, you should use Etheno to perform differential testing on your implementation.
+For example, Etheno is [capable of automatically reproducing](examples/ConstantinopleGasUsage) the Constantinople gas usage consensus bug that caused a fork on Ropsten.

-It is named after the Greek goddess [Stheno](https://en.wikipedia.org/wiki/Stheno), sister of Medusa, and mother of Echidna—which also happens to be the name of [our EVM property-based fuzz tester](https://github.com/trailofbits/echidna).
+Etheno is named after the Greek goddess [Stheno](https://en.wikipedia.org/wiki/Stheno), sister of Medusa, and mother of Echidna—which also happens to be the name of [our EVM property-based fuzz tester](https://github.com/trailofbits/echidna).

 ## Features